 Home Energy Assessments

 NEW!
 Energy New England can now perform a remote home energy assessment via a video call on your cell phone.
 ENE’s auditor will spend about 45 minutes to an hour on the video call with you, depending on the size of your home.
 The customer walks around the house with their smart phone’s video going, allowing the auditor to take screen shots as needed.
 The auditor works with energy modeling software and then does a 10-30 minute follow up call to go over the results.
+With this type of audit you can still get all of your incandescent and compact fluorescent bulbs replaced with LEDs for free by ENE.
 We have received good responses from customers so far, such as:

 "The remote energy audit was extremely helpful [and] informative.
 I am grateful

 we could do it during home isolation.
 It was a great use of my time."

 "Due to COVID-19 our [home energy audit] was cancelled.
 However we set up a

 virtual energy audit [and] set up our cell phone so [the auditor] could look around

 our home.
 He was very pleasant, courteous and knowledgeable.
 It only took 30